Time evolution of a thin black ring via Hawking radiation: Summary

 \section{Summary}

-In this paper, we have studied the time evolution of evaporation of a thin black ring under the assumption that only massless scalar fields are emitted in the Hawking radiation.
+In this paper, we have studied the time evolution of evaporation of a thin black ring under the assumption that only a massless scalar field is emitted in the Hawking radiation.
 In order to separate the Klein-Gordon equation in the background of a black ring metric, we have considered the thin-limit approximation, where the black ring metric is approximated by the boosted Kerr string metric.
-Then, we have given a set of equations, Eqs. \eqref{time evolution of M}, \eqref{time evolution of Jpsi} and \eqref{time evolution of a}, that determines the quasistationary evaporation of a Pomeransky-Sen'kov black ring.
-In this setup, a black ring evaporates without changing the nondimensional rotation parameter $\lambda$ along the $S^1$ direction.
-Also, we have analytically solved these equations in the case of an Emparan-Reall black ring, Eqs. \eqref{M_of_ER} and \eqref{Jpsi_of_ER}, with the factor $F(0)\simeq 0.239$ that has been determined by numerical calculation of the greybody factor.
+Then, we have given a set of equations, Eqs.~\eqref{time evolution of M}, \eqref{time evolution of Jpsi} and \eqref{time evolution of a}, that determines the quasistationary evaporation of a thin Pomeransky-Sen'kov black ring.
+In this setup, a black ring evaporates without changing the thickness parameter $\lambda$.
+Also, we have analytically solved these equations in the case of an Emparan-Reall black ring and given its time evolution in Eqs.~\eqref{M_of_ER} and \eqref{Jpsi_of_ER}, with the factor $F(0)\simeq 0.239$ that has been determined by numerical calculation of the greybody factor.
 In the evaporation, the shape of the Emparan-Reall black ring keeps similarity to its initial configuration.
+The lifetime of a black ring is shorter by a factor of $O(\lambda^2)$ compared to a five-dimensional Schwarzschild black hole with the same initial mass.

+We have also examined the energy and angular spectra of emitted particles in the evaporation of a thin Emparan-Reall black ring.
+Compared to the energy spectrum for a four-dimensional Schwarzschild black hole, the energy spectrum for a black ring shifts to high-frequency region.
+In particular, the decay rate of the black ring spectrum is slower than that for a four-dimensional black hole by a factor of $\sqrt{2}-1$ in the high-frequency region because of the effect of the ``chemical potential'' term.
+It has also been shown that the angular spectrum has a similar shape to that of the energy spectrum except in the low-frequency region $\tilde{\omega}\lesssim 0.05$ where the angular spectrum becomes negative due to the effect of the greybody factors.

 As a future work, we plan to study the time evolution of a Pomeransky-Sen'kov black ring with nonvanishing rotational parameter $a_\ast$ along the $S^2$ direction.
-For this purpose, we have to calculate the functions $F(a_*)$ and $H(a_*)$ of Eqs.~\eqref{Eq:def_Fa} and \eqref{Eq:def_Ha}, and therefore, developing the code for computing the greybody factors of the boosted Kerr string is required.
+For this purpose, we have to calculate the functions $F(a_*)$ and $H(a_*)$ of Eqs.~\eqref{Eq:def_Fa} and \eqref{Eq:def_Ha}, and therefore, developing the code for computing the greybody factor of the boosted Kerr string is required.

 \acknowledgments

 This work was supported by the Grant-in-Aid for Scientific Research (A) (22244030).